rohithreddy66666/Data_Mining_Team9/README.md

 This README provides instructions on how to run the code for the Automated Essay Scoring project and outlines each team member's contributions.

+### Additional Resources

+#### Trained Models: Available on GitHub for direct use: https://drive.google.com/drive/u/0/folders/1C5yeA9Q3gu6IDUVEuR8MCbgW5e6EQMO4

+#### Dataset: Available in the folder and also on Kaggle: https://www.kaggle.com/c/asap-aes

 ## Setup and Running the Code

 ### Prerequisites